June 2-July 11, 2020

 I am my White Ancestors, Claiming the Legacy of Oppression

 Thirteen life-size photographic self-portraits explore Mavor’s family, and their role in the history of race, class, colonization, and genocide.
-The ancestors, real and imagined, span over 2000 years from the Celtic Iron Age to present day Portland, Oregon.
+The ancestors, real and imagined, span over 2000 years from the Celtic Iron Age to present-day Portland, Oregon.
 The 7 ft x 5 ft portraits, printed on fabric panels, are accompanied by short audio diaries from the perspective of each ancestor.
 The portraits show how I have embodied each character to understand and embrace my history.
 The repeated faces illustrate beliefs being passed down through the generations like DNA.
 Audio diaries reveal the historical events and traumas that shaped each ancestor and caused them to act out oppressive behaviors.
-(Bring your smartphone to click through to recordings for each character.)
+(Bring your smartphone & headphones for the best experience, with QR codes taking you to recordings for each character.)

 Viewers can respond to the works by posting questions and answers.